michaelmano/laramin/README.md

 and then publish the assets with

 `php artisan vendor:publish --provider Michaelmano\Laramin`

+I highly suggest not editing the files under `public/michaelmano/laramin` as Laramin is still in beta and there will be many updates.

 ### Routes
 As Laramin is an admin panel I will start with `php artisan make:auth` and then edit my route service provider `app/Providers/RouteServiceProvider.php` and adding the below inside of mapWebRoutes.